Royal Lao Navy: Final operations 1971–1975

 a page from the Royal Thai Navy, the MRL was tasked with augmenting the Laotian Royal Guard; when the Laotian King Savang Vatthana was in residence at his Palace in Luang Prabang, eight MRL sailors on guard duty were split among the Palace's four entrances.
 During the King's official trips around the country, 31 guards from the MRL were among his bodyguard detail.

 In November 1972, the MRL carried out its third and final combat operation, when it was called to participate in the defence of the river town of Thakhek, the capital of Khammouane province in the Military Region 3 (MR 3), threatened by a North Vietnamese Army (NVA) ground offensive.
 Several FOM 11 gunboats were dispatched up the Mekong from Savannakhet and promptly arrived near Thakhek, providing heavy-weapons fire in support of a combined RLA counter-offensive that successfully repulsed the North Vietnamese assaults.

 There were no further combat assignments, and for the remaining three years of the War, the MRL's flotilla was largely inactive apart from occasionally escorting supply convoys.
 This situation lasted until August 23, 1975, when the Pathet Lao entered Vientiane and dissolved the FAR.
-On 2 November that year the MRL was disbanded, with Commander Sinthanavong Kindavong being forced to resign and sent to a re-education camp in Sam Neua.
+On 2 November that year the MRL was disbanded, with Captain Sinthanavong Kindavong being forced to resign and sent to a re-education camp in Sam Neua.
 All former MRL assets – 36 boats in total, including the handful of vessels that were still operable – were seized by the Pathet Lao government and repurposed to equip the new Lao People's Navy (LPN).